Hostaway/api/source/includes/_guestPayment_updateOfflineCharge.md

 `PUT https://api.hostaway.com/v1/guestPayments/charges/{reservationId:\d+}/{chargeId:\d+}`

-A charge object with the desired updated fields should be provided in the request body.
+A charge object with the all fields should be provided in the request body.

 Only charges in the status `awaiting` can be updated with this API request.

 Charges with `credit_card_online` payment method can’t be updated via API regardless of the status.

-All fields are optional for update
+All object fields are required when using this endpoint

 Possible values for field `status`: `paid`,`cancelled`.